-If I hadn't already become a fan of young Swedish director Moodysson after seeing his first two features - the incredibly sympathetic and uplifting Show Me Love and Together - I wonder if I would have so readily believed that his brutal third film Lilya 4-Ever has a heart.
+If I hadn't already been a fan of young Swedish director Moodysson after seeing his first two features – the incredibly sympathetic and uplifting Show Me Love and Together – I wonder if I would have so readily believed that his brutal third film Lilya 4-Ever has a heart.

 The eponymous heroine (Oksana Akinshina) is a 16-year-old girl living in a slum in the former USSR.
 After her mother abandons her by running off to America with her boyfriend, Lilya gets kicked out of her apartment by a heartless aunt, loses her money, loses her friends... and that's just the beginning of her increasingly hopeless downward spiral.

 It's hard to discuss the main premise of Lilya 4-Ever without spoiling the plot, as it doesn't come up until about halfway through the film, but you can imagine what a beautiful 16-year-old girl with no money and no job winds up doing in order to survive.